 Differences between standard and extended hours

-There are several key differences between trading in standard and do this outside of market opening hours .
+There are several key differences between trading in standard and doing this outside of market opening hours .
 Some of these are:

 Types of orders filled